Morning, Thursday, 25th October 2018

 This timely seminar will consider next steps for improving welfare and safety in sport, both at elite and grassroots level.

-It will be an opportunity to assess the progress made so far in implementing the recommendations of the Duty of Care in Sport Review led by Baroness Grey-Thompson, and to consider what further action might be needed across the sports sector.
+It will be an opportunity to assess the progress made so far in implementing the recommendations of the Duty of Care in Sport Review, led by Baroness Grey-Thompson, and to consider what further action might be needed across the sport sector.

-Delegates will assess priorities for improving staff and athlete welfare in high performance sport - looking at what more might be done to tackle abuse and bullying, develop good governance and scrutiny, and support elite transition.
+Delegates will discuss priorities for improving staff and athlete welfare in high-performance sport - looking at what more might be done to tackle abuse and bullying, develop good governance and scrutiny, and support elite transition.

-Further sessions will look at opportunities to develop standardised safeguarding services, enhance sports leadership, promote best practice, and improve education and training provisions; as well as considering what further policy support might be needed to help grassroots sport in meeting organisational and resource challenges.
+Further sessions will look at the way ahead for Duty of Care in grassroots sport - including the development of standardised safeguarding services for children and vulnerable adults, fostering leadership and best practice, and improving education and training provisions - as well as considering what further policy support might be needed to help organisations meet resource challenges.